ddd-mtl/holochess/README.md

 ## Intent

-P2P chess game on Holochain as a learning project
+Learning Holochain webapp development by making a P2P chess game on Holochain

 ## Features

 Asynchronous chess games with no time limit
+FIXME

 ### Order of events